rcifw/rcifw.github.io/docs/getting-started/getting-started-with-globus.md

 - Schedule transfers to run at specific times
 - Receive notifications when transfers complete

+## Very Quick Start
+You can watch our "RIS_to_CHPC_globus" video in our [video tutorials Box folder](https://wustl.app.box.com/s/denupjvlz6qeulqtkm5lujegp4yxcvfo).
 ## Prerequisites

 Before starting, you'll need: